How many young guitarists have you known that dream of hitting it big and getting fame, adoration, and riches? Perhaps you're one of them.

 He founded an airplane museum called Intrepid Aviation before selling it (for massive profit no doubt).
 This company would supply vintage airplanes to Hollywood films and shows.

 Trivia Fact: David was once so broke that he was hospitalized for malnutrition.
 He once purchased a houseboat and converted it into a recording studio, where two Pink Floyd albums and one of his solo albums were recorded.
 He paid for Kate Bush's first professional demo and promoted her, leading to worldwide fame.
 He is godfather to actress Naomi Watts.

-Change: -$10M - Angus is the co-founder, lead guitarist, and songwriter for the legendary AC/DC.
+Change: +$20M - Angus is the co-founder, lead guitarist, and songwriter for the legendary AC/DC.
 He's the only member to remain from the original line-up and is cleaning up on royalties and touring to this day.
-Rolling Stone magazine named him 24th best guitarist ever and he's been inducted in the Rock and Roll Hall of Fame.
+Rolling Stone magazine named him the 24th best guitarist ever and he's been inducted into the Rock and Roll Hall of Fame.

 Trivia Fact: His 15 member family left Scotland in 1963 during the "big freeze" when a company ran a TV advertisement offering a different like in Australia.
 Despite the rumors, the AC/DC name comes from a label on the back of his sister's sewing machine.
 He tried many costumes on stage, including a gorilla suit, before settling on the schoolboy outfit.

 Who Will Claim a Richest Guitarist Spot Next?